The Pitman Vegetarian Hotel

-The Pitman Vegetarian Hotel was a hotel that opened in 1898 in the County Buildings (now Grade II* listed), Corporation Street, Birmingham, England, as an expansion of a vegetarian restaurant on the same site.
+The Pitman Vegetarian Hotel was a hotel that operated from 1898 until the 1930s in the County Buildings (now Grade II* listed), Corporation Street, Birmingham, England, as an expansion of the Pitman Vegetarian Restaurant established in 1896 on the same site.

+History

+In 1896, the Murdoch Chambers & Pitman Building was built by J. Crouch and E. Butler for Dean's Furniture and the Pitman Vegetarian Restaurant.
+In 1898, the restaurant expanded into the Pitman Vegetarian Hotel.

 The manager was James Henry Cook.
 According to his daughter, Kathleen Keleny, it was named after Sir Isaac Pitman, then vice-president of the Vegetarian Society.
 It was still operating in the 1930s.